Affiliate links on Android Authority may earn us a commission. Learn more.

 Value and competition

-There are also a number of powerful Fitbit alternatives.
-Coming down in price a bit we have the full-color HUAWEI Band 7 ($41 at Amazon).
+There are also several powerful Fitbit alternatives.
+Coming down in price a bit we have the full-color HUAWEI Band 8 ($75.8 at Amazon).
 It has a beautiful display and tracks nearly 100 different sport modes.
 It also has a great price, great battery life, and many of the health-tracking features of the Charge 5 (except for the EDA sensor).
-The Xiaomi Mi Band 7 ($46 at Amazon) is one of our favorite cheap fitness trackers for users on a stricter budget.
+The Xiaomi Mi Band 8 ($37.82 at AliExpress) is one of our favorite cheap fitness trackers for users on a stricter budget.
 It has solid tracking and a very, very low price.
 It also has a full-color display, so you’re not even losing out on that.
-You would need to give up NFC payments and detailed sleep-tracking accuracy, though.
 You can get a bigger display and additional training features for a few dollars more with the Xiaomi Mi Band 7 Pro ($89 at Amazon).
-Though Xiaomi launched a Mi Band 8 as well, it is not yet available globally.

 Finally, you could always upgrade to the Fitbit Versa 3 ($158 at Amazon).
-The Versa 3 gives you a few more smartwatch features including voice assistants, phone call support, the ability to respond to messages, and more.
+The Versa 3 gives you a few more smartwatch features, including voice assistants, phone call support, the ability to respond to messages, and more.
 With this route, the only thing you’d be giving up would be the EDA scanner and a small form factor.
-While the Fitbit Sense 2 ($299.95 at Best Buy) and Versa 4 ($199 at Amazon) are now also options, we’d give these a miss if you’re looking for a true smartwatch experience.
+While the Fitbit Sense 2 ($299.95 at Amazon) and Versa 4 ($199 at Amazon) are also options, we’d give these a miss if you’re looking for a true smartwatch experience.
 In fact, given the cuts Google has been making to Fitbit’s smartwatches, we’re more confident recommending the company’s trackers.
+For the best smartwatch experience available with Fitbit tools onboard, you’d need to jump for the Google Pixel Watch 2 ($349.99 at Amazon).

 Fitbit Charge 5 review: The verdict

 The Fitbit Charge 5 is an excellent fitness tracker.
 The device has features that most other trackers don’t have, such as an EDA scanner.
-It also has features reserved strictly for premium trackers, such as NFC payments support.
-Finally, it boasts a bright, full-color OLED display, which immediately makes it aesthetically and functionally better than its predecessor.
+It also has features reserved strictly for premium trackers, such as NFC payment support.
+Finally, it boasts a bright, full-color OLED display, immediately making it aesthetically and functionally better than its predecessor.

-That said, even for around $150, the Fitbit Charge 5 should be the best fitness tracker ever.
-It should have all the fitness-focused features one would need to track workouts.
-It should have an altimeter, track laps and be able to have all 20 (or more) available workouts on the device at all times.
-Even its battery life should be much better.
+With that said, even for around $150, the Fitbit Charge 5 and 6 should both be better devices.
+Fitbit’s top tracker line should have all the fitness-focused features one needs to track workouts, including an altimeter.
+We were grateful to see the Charge 6 add all workouts to the device but were disappointed in its inconsistent GPS.
+Even the battery life on the Charge 5 and 6 should be much better.

-If you’re going to spend the full $150 on a good fitness tracker, you should definitely consider spending a little more and getting a solid smartwatch.
-If that doesn’t work for you, you can spend much less for a Xiaomi Mi Band.
-The Charge 5 exists in this weird in-between zone.
-However, if you’re a Fitbit fanatic or want the very best fitness tracker in a traditional band form factor, no matter the cost, this is it.
-Provided you can get it for the right price, the Charge 5 offers a ton of upgrades from its predecessor, it’s just not as great as it could (and perhaps should) be.
+If you’re going to spend $150 on a good fitness tracker, consider spending a little more and getting a solid smartwatch.
+If that doesn’t work for you, you can spend much less on a Xiaomi Mi Band.
+However, if you’re a Fitbit fanatic and can find the older Charge 5 on sale, we think it’s a solid device.
+Provided you can get it for the right price, the Charge 5 offers a ton of upgrades from its predecessor; it’s just not as great as it could (and perhaps should) be.

 Top Fitbit Charge 5 questions and answers